ultra-taco/LiveCurrencyConverter/README.md

 * Network Module - Provides API agnostic Retrofit client

 Currency Component - Contains all the modules required for Currency Conversion
-* Currency API Module - Uses Network Module to provide a baked API for the currency API
+* Currency API Module - Uses Network Module to provide a baked client with the currency API
 * Currency Data Module - Uses App Module to provide both repositories

 Thus, CurrencyActivity has all its required dependencies for its viewmodel